Search for dijet resonances with data scouting in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal and background modeling

 Signal injection tests were performed to investigate the potential bias introduced through the choice of background parameterization.
 As an alternative choice of parameterization we used $p_{0}(1 - x)^{p_1}x^{-(p_2 + p_3 \ln(x))}$.
 Pseudo-data were generated, assuming the presence of $\PQq\PQq$, $\PQq\Pg$, and $\Pg\Pg$ dijet resonance signals and the alternative parameterization of the background, and then were fit with the nominal parameterization.
-The bias in the extracted signal was found to be negligible.
+For all tested resonance masses, final states, background parameterizations, and injected signals, the resulting bias in the extracted signal strength is much smaller than the combined statistical and systematic uncertainty, and therefore, has a negligible impact on the upper limits.

 The high statistical precision of the dijet mass spectra made it difficult to get proper fits to the complete Run-2 data sample, or even the individual data-taking years, and to achieve smooth, continuous $\Delta$NLL curves.
 Parametric background functions could properly describe the spectra only when extra free parameters were introduced, yet these additional free parameters created correlations with the signal shapes and generated discontinuous $\Delta$NLL curves.
 To alleviate this problem, hence ensuring high goodness-of-fit and consistent behavior across the fitted parameter space, we simultaneously analyzed multiple data samples, each sample with fewer events but the same total events for all samples combined.
 These samples were the pre-existing ``eras" of each year (2016, 2017, 2018) corresponding to different data-taking periods with slightly different running conditions: there were six periods in 2016, four in 2017, and four in 2018.
 The dijet spectra in these fourteen periods were then fit simultaneously to both the signal and background hypotheses, each yielding individually good fits and producing consistent and well-behaved $\Delta$NLL curves.